Reading time: 4 minutes

 On this page

-- sell all or part of their business to finance their retirement, and/or
+- Sell all or part of your business to finance your retirement

-- still draw an income from its profits after they have retired.
+- Still draw an income from your business profits after you retire.

 Self-employed super statistics

 According to the latest research from ASFA (the Association of Super Funds Australia):

 - About 20% of self-employed people in Australia have no superannuation at all.

 - Self-employed people generally have lower superannuation balances than employees across all age groups.